 Generally tourists visiting Ghalegaon spend one night and two days in the village due to the lack of professional packages coupling Ghalegaon with similar tourism products in nearby villages.
-Refer figure 8.

-9.2.4 Tourism Management Model
+4.2.5.
+Tourism Management Model

 The management structure and style is similar to that of the Sirubari homestay model.
 All tourism related activities in Ghalegaon are managed and controlled by the Ghalegaon Tourism Development and Management Committee (GTDMC).
 The executive committee members are chosen by consensus among the villagers and serve for five years.
-In total the executive committee consists of nine (sometimes eleven) members as shown in figure 9.
+In total the executive committee consists of nine (sometimes eleven) members as shown in the chart below.

-Figure 9: Structure of Ghalegaon Tourism Development and Management Committee

-The GTDMC sets the rules and regulations for tourism development and management within the village and has the right to introduce or amend any rules and regulations pertaining to tourism in Ghalegaon.
-It coordinates with other groups such as the Mothers Group, Fathers Group, and Youth Club on welcome and farewell ceremonies, homestay allocations, sanitation, hygiene, and village tour activities.
+Figure 9 : Structure of Ghalegaon Tourism Development and Management Committee coordinates with other groups such as the Mothers Group, Fathers Group, and Youth Club on welcome and farewell ceremonies, homestay allocations, sanitation, hygiene, and village tour activities.
 The committee is also responsible for facilitating and providing tourism skills to its group members.
 The GTDMC executive committee consists exclusively of Ghale Gurungs.
 Dalits and other marginalized groups do not have a representative on the GTDMC.